Sacker doesn’t agree to place pin on Connerty’s coat

 What are the risk rating categories?

 We talked about ranking the risks when doing quantitative analysis using a numeric system.
-This system is usually attached to risk rating categories that define how much of a risk something is.
+This system is usually attached to risk rating categories that define risk probability, that is, how much of a risk something is.
 The four risk rating categories are:

 You attach a number to each of these to help further define how likely risk is to occur over the course of a project.
 This helps you understand at a glance whether a business risk is going to happen or not.